vannotz/Encrypted-Arch-Dual-Drive/README.md

 ### 1.1.
 Silent autologin after boot

-Autoling into your user, so you only have to type your password once
+Autologin into your user, so you only have to type your password once
 ```bash
 mkdir -p /etc/systemd/system/getty@tty1.service.d/
 vim /etc/systemd/system/getty@tty1.service.d/autologin.conf